What Is Antifa? Members Of Antifa Condemned For Violent Protests At 'Unite The Right' Rally

 — Los Angeles Times (@latimes) August 12, 2017

 It has been reported that Antifa showed up at Berkeley to deter a “free speech” event hosted by provocateur Milo Yiannopoulos.
-Again, many asserted that it was Antifa who left property damage, fires, and assault victims in their wake.
+Again, many asserted that it was Antifa who left property damage, started fires, and assaulted victims in their wake.
 It has also been presumed that Antifa violently disrupted a “March 4 Trump” event in March.

-Many have even asserted that Antifa role played as Nazi’s during Charlottesville rally.
+Many have even asserted that Antifa role-played as Nazis during the Charlottesville rally.

 Calling on @SpeakerRyan to command the news cycle to discuss literally fascist Antifa, role playing Nazi's in #Charolettesville pic.twitter.com/QZGkMoHRev